 The Pioneer Village at Sharon Johnston Park reflects the period in Alabama’s history when homesteaders moved west seeking a permanent settlement.
 Long before the antebellum home, the cabin represented life on the frontier prior to statehood.
 Early settlers, such as the Sniders of Mountain Fork in New Market, built small cabins and acquired land for the homestead.
 Part of the Pioneer Village, the Snider-Fanning cabin, built in 1833, serves as a symbol of the practical shelter solution of the period as well as a symbol of the houses of the rural poor

-The goal is to set up the village as a working, living museum by Spring 2018.
+The goal is to create a working, living museum depicting rural life in 19th Century Alabama.
 Children, predominantly from North Alabama and Southern Tennessee, will have a chance to experience life as a pioneer by visiting the Pioneer Village.
 During field trips and park events, visitors may see a blacksmith hard at work forging a horseshoe at the livery stable while Nanny is at her cabin washing clothes in the antique wash basin.
 The newspaper editor of the Alabama Republican (1816), may be setting type on the printing press in the print shop; the dentist may be pulling a tooth or cobbling shoes in his office; and the undertaker will be hard a work building a wooden box; while the sheriff is keeping the peace at the village jailhouse.
 The simplicity of the buildings and collection of original equipment, trade implements, and items for daily living give the visitors and authentic experience of the period.
 Additionally, visitors will be able to participate in wagon rides or buy candy at the village mercantile store.
 In addition to experiencing daily life, the visitors may be able to learn a trade or a domestic skill common to the era from local tradesmen and town folks.